nerdsofalltrades/shopify-plugins/README.md

     // Load the accept-terms plugin only in checkout
     // contact information step
     ctx.checkout.contactInformation.load('accept-terms');

+    // Load the validate-contact-information plugin only in checkout
+    // contact information step
+    ctx.checkout.contactInformation.load('validate-contact-information');

     // Load the progress-bar plugin for all steps
     // in checkout